CalicoCalliope/Evaluation_by_Alignment/README.md

-# valuation of Sentence Preprocessing
+# Evaluation of Sentence Preprocessing